Robust Multivariate Time-Series Forecasting: Adversarial Attacks and Defense Mechanisms: Related Work

-Recently, randomized smoothing has gained increasing popularity as to enhance model robustness, which was proposed by \citet{cohen2019certified,li2019certified} as a defense approach with certification guarantee in image classification and has several variants~\citep{salman2019provably,zhai2020macer,kumar2021center, chiang2020detection}.
-In a most recent work, \citet{yoon2022robust} adopted randomized smoothing technique to univariate forecasting models and developed theory therein.
-However, to the best of our knowledge, there is no prior work applying randomized smoothing to multivariate probabilistic models.
-In this work, we adopt randomized smoothing to multivariate time series and show the effectiveness of this technique via extensive empirical experiments.\\
+{\bf Adversarial Robustness and Certification.} Against adversarial attacks, an extensive body of work has been devoted to quantifying model robustness and defense mechanisms.
+For instance, Fast-Lin/Fast-Lip~\citep{weng2018towards} recursively computes local Lipschitz constant of a neural network; PROVEN~\citep{weng2019proven} certifies robustness in a probabilistic approach.
+Recently, randomized smoothing has gained increasing popularity as to enhance model robustness, which was proposed by \citet{cohen2019certified,li2019certified} as a defense approach with certification guarantee.
+To the time series setting, \citet{yoon2022robust} adopted randomized smoothing technique to univariate forecasting models and developed theory therein.
+However, we are not aware of any prior works on randomized smoothing for multivariate probabilistic models.

-To summarize, although there are prior works discussing adversarial attack and robustness for univariate probabilistic forecasting models, they cannot be readily generalized to multivariate cases with the extra technical difficulty raised by high-dimensionality.
-We present both deterministic and probabilistic approaches that overcome the discreteness issue caused by the required sparsity structure of the attack vector.
-For defense, we adopt randomized smoothing technique in multivariate cases and shows the effectiveness via empirical experiments on real dataset.
-Moreover, the probabilistic attack approach allows us to train an attacker in an end-to-end fashion, which in turns can be helpful in developing another end-to-end defense mechanism.